roie9876/vision4all/README.md

 - `search_object_in_image.py`: Module for searching objects in images.
 - `detected_objects.py`: Module for detecting objects in videos/images.
 - `video_summary.py`: Module for summarizing video/image descriptions.
+- `video_summary_with_object_count.py`: Module for summarizing video descriptions and counting objects.
 - `utils.py`: Utility functions for frame extraction, text summarization, and object detection.
 - `.env`: Environment variables for Azure OpenAI credentials (not included in the repository).
 - `requirements.txt`: List of required Python packages.